SuleimanFarah/sunpy/GSoC/2018/GSoC-2018-Yash-Jain.md

  This JSON file is made in accordance with Issue [#1939][7]

 where,
+`file_name` will act as a shared key between all the versions of a file .
 `current_version` is the version of the file that will be returned by `get` function.
 `default Version` is the version of the file that is compatible with our code (the file whose SHA hash is hard coded to the source code ).
 By default, both `current_version` and `default_version` will point to the same file